BranislavLazic/ecommerce/actors-futures-cats.md

 ### The basic structure

-The `ReceivingActor`, which I will use as the example for this post, will handle the use cases relevant to the Receiving department of ecommerce.
-The `ReceivingActor` requires three HTTP Client actors as children - an `InventoryHttpClient` for the Inventory microservice, a `ProductHTTPClient` for Product, and a `ReceivingHTTPClient` for Receiving.
-So a good start to the `ReceivingActor` might look something like this:
+The `ReceivingActor`, which we will use as the example for this exercise, will handle the use cases relevant to the Receiving department of ecommerce.
+The `ReceivingActor` requires three HTTP Client actors as children - an `InventoryHttpClient` for the Inventory microservice, a `ProductHttpClient` for Product, and a `ReceivingHttpClient` for Receiving.
+So a start to the `ReceivingOrchestrator` might look something like this:

 ```scala
 class ReceivingOrchestrator extends Actor {